 Step 2: Once you have your dates nailed down, decide which day you want to visit each park.
 How you do this depends on a number of factors, so here is what to consider when you choose your days:

 Park Hours – opening and closing hours can vary widely at the parks (particularly closing times at the Magic Kingdom), so if you want more time in the parks, know which day to go.
-You can check hours for each park at the Walt Disney World Website under Parks & Tickets.

 Shows and Special Events – some shows or events only happen on certain days.
 In the off-season, Fantasmic at Hollywood Studios is sometimes not shown every night.
 Events like Star Wars Weekends or Mickey’s Not-So-Scary Halloween Party are only on select dates, so check these dates as you plan your itinerary to make sure you can take them in (or avoid them if you are not attending).
 For events that happen every day during the event period, like the Epcot Food and Wine Festival, try to attend on a weekday – there will be fewer crowds.